-Land use Minimum parking generation rate Commercial land uses Business premises 2.5 spaces per 100m 2 Retail premises 3.3 spaces per 100m 2 Entertainment facility Parking rate to be determined on a site specific bass.
+Land use Minimum parking generation rate Commercial land uses Business premises 2.5 spaces per 100m 2 3.3 spaces per 100m 2 Retail premises 3.3 spaces per 100m 2 Entertainment facility Parking rate to be determined on a site specific basis.
 A traffic and parking report must be submitted with applications for this use.
-Food and drink premises 6 7 spaces per 100m 2 Note: variations to these parking rates apply to restaurants or cafes in the Double Bay Centre and to certain business zoned land in Faddington Pub (see Section E1.8).
-Parking rate to be determined on a site specific basis.
+Food and drink premises 6 7 spaces per 100m 2 Note: variations to these parking rates apply to restaurants or cafes in the Double Bay Centre and to certain business zoned land in Paddington (see Section E1.8).
+Pub Parking rate to be determined on a site specific basis.
 A traffic and parking report must be submitted with applications for this use.
-Supermarkets 3.5 spaces per 180mi Registered club Parking rate to be determined on a site specific basis.
+Supermarkets 3.5 spaces per 100 m 2 Registered club Parking rate to be determined on a site specific basis.
 A traffic and parking report must be submitted with applications for this use.
 Bowling club Parking rate to be determined on a site specific basis.
-4 traffic and parking report must be submitted with applications for this use.
-Office premises 2.5 spaces per 100m 2 Hardware and building supplies Landscape and garden supplies Vehicle sales and hire premises 7 Veterinary hospita 3.3 spaces per 100m 2 Tourist and visitor accommodation 3 spaces per 100m 2 bed and breakfast accommodation One on-site parking space for the bed and breakfast accommodation.
+A traffic and parking report must be submitted with applications for this use. ffice premises 2.5 spaces per 100m 2 Hardware and building supplies Landscape and garder supplies Vehicle sales and nire premises Veterinary hospital 3.3 spaces per 100m 2 ourist and visitor accommodation 3 spaces per 100m 2 Ped and breakfast accommodation One on-site parking space for the bed and breakfast accommodation.
 This is additional to the required car parking for the dwelling house, and subject to compliance with the precinct criteria for the location of garages.
 Serviced apartment See rates for residential flat buildings (Table 1)